gvwilson/thirdbit/_posts/2015/2015-09-13-how-teaching-knowledge-is-transferred.md

 </blockquote>
 <blockquote>
   <p>
-    ...a least populated category was 'external imposition'...
+    …a least populated category was 'external imposition'…
   </p>
 <p>
-  In just over half of the stories...the instructor apparently formulated the details of their pedagogical change on their own, without consulting peers or other resources...
-This...is perhaps not surprising given that 'change in response to students' was...the most common catalyst category.
+  In just over half of the stories…the instructor apparently formulated the details of their pedagogical change on their own, without consulting peers or other resources… This…is perhaps not surprising given that 'change in response to students' was…the most common catalyst category.
 </p>
 </blockquote>
 <blockquote>
   <p>
-    ...[some] stories described changes resulting from chance encounters with educators who shared or demonstrated details of their teaching practice.
+    …[some] stories described changes resulting from chance encounters with educators who shared or demonstrated details of their teaching practice.
 The authors of these stories had not intended to change their practice until they were exposed to a new